devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ![](/img/gitflow-azuredvops/project-plan.PNG)

-The first feature I'm going to work on is `project setup`. (note here the project is a sample one very small but normal features are a group of one or multiple task and not user storied like this example.)
+The first feature I'm going to work on is `project setup`. (note here the project is a sample one very small but normal features are a group of one or multiple tasks and not user storied like this example.)

-Just to confirm my setting were apply I'm trying to commit my initial files to the `develop` branch
+Just to confirm my setting applied.
+I'm trying to commit my initial files to the `develop` branch

 ![](/img/gitflow-azuredvops/trycommittodev.PNG)

-I am be able to push against dev locally but when trying to push on remote I have the following message
+I am able to push against dev locally but when trying to push on remote I have the following message

 ![](/img/gitflow-azuredvops/can.tpushondev.PNG)